July 11, 2018 | Financial Life Planning

 We can’t help but develop an abundance mindset as we steadily increase in our personal understanding that our God is limitless, He is for us, and He cannot be contained.

-It’s a mindset that is easy to gravitate towards, but one that needs to be guarded against.
-A scarcity mindset contributes to an unfulfilled life, one that constantly is concerned about having enough, and others having too much.
-We’re warned about this in the Sermon on the Mount where Jesus teaches about how we are not to be anxious (Matthew 6:25-34, ESV).
+It’s a mindset that is easy to gravitate towards and one that needs to be guarded against.
+A scarcity mindset contributes to an unfulfilled life—one constantly concerned about having enough and others having too much.
+We’re warned about this in the Sermon on the Mount, where Jesus teaches how we are not to be anxious (Matthew 6:25-34, ESV).

 Do you share opportunities, ideas, your time, and resources?
 Or are you more apt to keep those things to yourself?
-Do you find it easy to celebrate when a neighbor, friend, or family member when they receive a promotion?
-Or do you tend to feel a bit of resentment and that you are more deserving of a promotion?
+Do you find it easy to celebrate when a neighbor, friend, or family member receives a promotion?
+Or do you tend to feel a bit of resentment, that you are more deserving of a promotion?